Liquid Skin: Release

 Gomez embarked on a tour of the US in April and May 1999, where they were supported by Mojave 3; they cancelled shows in Europe to focus on the US.
 On 20 June 1999, Liquid Skin was announced for release in three months' time.
 "Bring It On" was released as the lead single from the album on 28 June 1999.
 Two versions were released on CD: the first with "Dire Tribe" and "M57", while the second included "Chicken Bones" and "Step Inside".
 They then appeared at the Glastonbury, T in the Park and V Festivals over the next two months.
 "Rhythm & Blues Alibi" was released as a single on 30 August 1999.
 Two versions were released on CD: the first with "The Best in Town" and "So", while the second included a "pre-mellotron" version of "Rhythm & Blues Alibi", "ZYX", and a live version of "Tijuana Lady" (under the name "Tijuanalaska").

 Liquid Skin was released through Hut Records on 13 September 1999; its US release occurred a week later.
 Coinciding with this, the band went on a tour of the US and then the UK in October and November 1999.
 "We Haven't Turned Around" was released as a single on 8 November 1999.
 Two versions were released on CD: the first with "Flight" and "Rosemary", while the second featured an "X-Ray" version of "We Haven't Turned Around", "Gomez in a Bucket (A Seaside Town Made of Ice Cream, Slowly Melting)", and "Emergency Surgery".

 "Bring It On" and "We Haven't Turned Around" were included on the band's second compilation album, Five Men in a Hut: A's, B's and Rarities 1998–2004 (2004).
 Liquid Skin was packaged with Bring It On as a two-CD combo in 2003.
 The band's first four studio albums and Five Men in a Hut: A's, B's and Rarities 1998–2004, were collected together as 5 Album Set in 2012.
 Liquid Skin was reissued in 2019 as a two-CD set that included a live show, demos, and alternative versions.
 Ball had become the band's archivist and helped bring the reissue to fruition.
-Following this, the band toured across the UK Australia where they played the album in its entirety.
+Following this, the band toured across the UK and Australia, where they played the album in its entirety.